mbizin/patch-adams-bot/README.md

 - Provide updated statistics about the number of cases on the globe and by country
 - Guide how to prevent on many situations (at home, at hospitals, at a trip...)
 - Inform about medical centers treating only COVID-19
-- Make suggestions, according user profile and health recommendations, like what kind activities to kids, to elders, to adults and pets do at home during quarantine
+- Make suggestions, according user profile and health recommendations, like what kind activities to kids, to elders, to adults and to pets do at home during quarantine
-- Guide what to do when user need to leave home or receiving packages
+- Guide what to do when user needs to leave home or receiving packages
-- Assist users to take care of yourself and others, even when are somebody with COVID-19 recovering at your home
+- Assist users to take care of himself and others, even when are somebody with COVID-19 recovering at your home
 - Teaching how to deal with and the most common fake news in Brazil
 - Test your knowledge by a Quiz! with scores that entertain you and helps to raise awareness about fake news